Joshua-omolewa/docker_ETL_pipeline_project/README.md

 ## Joshua Omolewa

-# Project--Docker Container with python script used to combine  csv data files
+# Project--Building a Docker Container with python script used to combine  csv data files

 ## 1. Business Scenario